thegerrit/data_science/project2/README.md

 #### Problem 2

 Write code to produce *a plot* that illustrate the distribution of payrolls across teams conditioned on time (from 1990-2016).
 This plot should be clear and interpretable.

+Write code to produce *a scatter plot* that shows winning percentage as a function of total payroll.
+That is, the total payroll on the x-axis and win percentage is on the y axis.

 #### Question 1